avast/android-butterknife-zelezny/README.md

 # ButterKnifeZelezny

-Simple plug-in for Android Studio that allows one-click creation of [Butterknife](https://github.com/JakeWharton/butterknife) view injections.
+Simple plug-in for Android Studio/IDEA that allows one-click creation of [Butterknife](https://github.com/JakeWharton/butterknife) view injections.

 ## How to install